 Most insect repellents are not only safe for adults but also safe for small children and pregnant women, because they aren’t potent enough to harm them.
 But if you want to be sure that you won’t be harming your kids or doing damage to your unborn child, then read the label of the mosquito repellent or just use a repellent that is based on more natural ingredients like essential oils.
 Also when you put a bug spray on children, I would suggest to first spray it on your hands and then apply it to the child’s skin, because this way there is a smaller chance their skin will become irritated, but they will still receive the benefits from a mosquito repellent.

 How to protect your indoors space from mosquitoes?

 Another aspect you should think about in regards to protection from mosquitoes is how to protect you indoors space from mosquitoes because it is also important to keep mosquitoes out of your house and room so they cannot attack you there.

 The general tips for indoors protection is to close all windows and doors to outside, especially in the evenings and early mornings, because this is the time when all mosquito species are the most active and will be more likely to fly indoors in search for a meal.

-I would say that the best ways to keep the mosquitoes out of your house is to use previously mentioned screens and mosquito nets, because they ensure that mosquitoes don’t get in your house in the first place and therefore they cannot bite you.
+I would say that the best way to keep the mosquitoes out of your house is to use previously mentioned screens and mosquito nets because they ensure that mosquitoes don’t get in your house in the first place and therefore they cannot bite you.

 How to keep your backyard mosquito free?

-And lastly, you can even plant some cat nip, peppermint, marigolds, lavender and basil around your property, because these plants are natural mosquito repellents and will help you to keep mosquitoes away, so you can live your life without worrying about mosquitoes and the diseases they have ability to infect you with.
+And lastly, you can even plant some catnip, peppermint, marigolds, lavender, and basil around your property, because these plants are natural mosquito repellents and will help you to keep mosquitoes away, so you can live your life without worrying about mosquitoes and the diseases they have the ability to infect you with.